What is creative writing and how may it help us?

 Who is creative writing for?

 The short answer is: For everybody.

 - For those who are indifferent to it

 Creative writing is also for those who are creative and those who believe they are not.

-Writing creatively helps us to uncover what lies beneath the surface.
+Creative writing can be used for therapeutic purposes.
+Writing creatively can help us to uncover what lies beneath the surface of awareness.
 Writing creatively means expressing ourselves, mindful that cognition and emotions are essentially tangled.
-Once we start to untangle the knots through self-expression we can change perspective, venture beyond our past, initiate genuine dialogue, consider a wide range of possibilities, explore solutions, and attend to the job at hand.
+Once we start to untangle the knots through self-expression we can change perspective, venture beyond our past, initiate genuine dialogue, consider a wide range of possibilities, explore solutions, keeping ourselves present, available and hopeful.